 Shares of vTv (NASDAQ: VTVT) sank more than 65 percent to $2.12 in after-hours trading.

-An oft-cited 2014 showed that more than 99 percent of Alzheimer’s drugs failed between 2002 and 2012, and the landscape has only grown worse since then.
+An oft-cited 2014 study showed that more than 99 percent of Alzheimer’s drugs failed between 2002 and 2012, and the landscape has only grown worse since then.
 Recent disappointments include the halt of solanezumab, from Eli Lilly (NYSE: LLY), after that drug failed in Phase 3.
 Last September, Axovant Sciences (NASDAQ: AXON) announced bad news for its pill, intepirdine.
 And a similar drug from Lundbeck, idalopirdine, which failed in two Phase 3 studies in early 2017.

 It is one of the drug industry’s most dismal track records, made more so by the urgent need to stem the tide of Alzheimer’s, which currently afflicts 5.7 million Americans and extracts a social and financial toll on families and other caregivers.